MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Permanently hide the Azure Information Protection bar

 This configuration uses an advanced setting that you must configure in the Azure portal.
-It requires a minimum client version of **1.9.21.0** (currently in preview).
+It requires a minimum preview client version of **1.9.21.0**.

-When this setting is configured and published for clients and a user chooses to not show the Azure Information Protection bar, the bar remains hidden.
+When you configure this setting and publish the policy for users, and a user chooses to not show the Azure Information Protection bar, the bar remains hidden.
 This happens when the user clears the  **Show Bar** option from the **Home** tab, **Protection** group, **Protect** button.
 This setting has no effect if the user closes the bar by using the **Close this bar** icon.

 Even though the Azure Information Protection bar is not displayed, users still sees any label recommendations that you have configured.

-To configure this advanced setting:
+To configure this advanced setting, enter the following strings:

 - Key: **EnableBarHiding**